Ifas87/Raspi_project_vision/README.md

 4. Finally the last switch just opens and closes the entire system.

 The project is meant to be an attachment a person with vision difficulties would strap onto their walking stick and plug into their ear via the headphone jack.
 The module would have come with a replacable battery.

+Note: Also, the main.py provided does not belong to this project. it is from bitBybit and was misplaced into this repository.
+It might be an explanation as to why the main.py file that would have controlled the entire project is missing in the first place, maybe i just replaced it accidentally with one from another project